cotes2020/jekyll-theme-chirpy/_posts/01AWS/Network/api.md

        - but relational databases typically have limited memory/cpu capacity and will quickly exhaust the total number of connections.

    - solution
-     1. <font color=red> defining API Keys and requiring your clients to deliver a key with incoming requests. </font>
+     1. <font color=OrangeRed> defining API Keys and requiring your clients to deliver a key with incoming requests. </font>
         - to track each application or client who is consuming your API.
         - to create Usage Plans and throttle your clients according to the plan you define.
         - For example, you if you know your architecture is capable of of sustaining 200 requests per second, you should define a Usage plan that sets a rate of 200 RPS and optionally configure a quota to allow a certain number of requests by day, week, or month.